WDI-SEA/notes/04-databases/sql-intro.md

 The update statement is defined [here](http://www.postgresql.org/docs/9.1/static/sql-update.html) in the postgres docs.
 It is used to change existing data in our database.

+Update statements are formatted like this: `UPDATE FROM table WHERE boolean(condition)`

 For example, if we do not think Gigli was actually that bad, and we want to change the rating to a 2, we can use an update statement:

 ```sql